-Working as a Veterinary Technician can be both a highly challenging and michiganrewarding career option for those who possess a natural love of animals.
+Working as a Veterinary Technician can be both a highly challenging and rewarding career option for those who possess a natural love of animals.
 As pet ownership nationwide continues to increase, more pet-owners are spending increasing amounts of money on their pets, leading to an increased demand for qualified and passionate Veterinary Technicians in Michigan.

 What Does a Vet-Tech Do?